 The advantage of a programme being made as an official co-production is that each producer can access the support within their respective countries, including tax relief where available.

-To pass the BFI cultural test, complete an online application form for each high-end television programme for which you want to claim CTTR.
-If the programme is intended as a series, you can make one application to cover all episodes within the series.
-The BFI will assess your application and award points based on the cultural content of the programme, its cultural contribution, its cultural hubs, and its cultural practitioners.
-Each high-end television programme must score 18 out of 35 points to pass the test.
+To pass the BFI cultural test, complete an online application form for each production for which you want to claim ATR.
+BFI will assess your application and award points based on the cultural content of the production, its cultural contribution, its cultural hubs, and its cultural practitioners.

 The Accountant's Report must be prepared by a person eligible for appointment as a company auditor under section 1212 of the Companies Act 2006.